Enter your postcode and a keyword or select some interests and activities.

 Some sites charge charities an administration or a transaction fee for processing your donation.
 This ranges from nothing to £2 and can make a huge difference to the overall amount a charity receives, especially if the total comes from lots of small donations which are all subject to the fee.

 Some sites may also charge fees for using a particular credit or debit card, which will again dent your donated amount.

 Finally, there is the potential of a VAT charge which the site must pay and will take from donations.
 This does not apply where the site itself is a registered charity and therefore benefits from tax relief.

 UK taxpayers making online donations always have the option to pay via Gift Aid – meaning that charities can claim back the tax paid on each donated amount – an extra 25% on top of basic taxpayers donations (e.g. you give £50, the charity gets £62.50).
 Higher rate (40%) or additional rate (50%) taxpayers can reclaim the difference between the basic and higher rates too – then can decide to donate that or not.
 For higher-rate taxpayers, that’s another £12.50 on top of £50.
-For full Gift Aid details, see the Claiming Gift Aid as a charity or CASC.
+For more Gift Aid details, go here.

 Please see the chart below for more information to help you decide which is best for you or your organisation.